 This second photo shows a hole located at the rear of the Ordnance pod.
 This hole is where you load the 3 supplied High Yield Proton Bombs.

 The third photo shows the button located on the front of the Ordnance pod.
 By pressing this button you can release one bomb at a time.

 Finally, the fourth photo shows the bomb chute that I mentioned earlier in this review.

-The last five photo's I want to show you the cockpit and the pilot.
+The last five photos I want to show you the cockpit and the pilot.
 The cockpit is adorned with stickers that add a nice detailed touch.
 The pilot has very limited articulation and is hard to get a detailed photo because of the black flight suit.
 Check it out.

 In conclusion, I like this ship and I think it represents this obscure Star Wars vehicle well.
 It's a nicely detailed, well made, sturdy toy.
-I feel the only shortcoming are the pilot's limited articulation and the fact the the pilot has no weapon.
+I feel the only shortcomings are the pilot's limited articulation and the fact the pilot has no weapon.
 Come on Hasbro, include a weapon with the pilot figure!

 |Posted 6 November, 2008 - 13:27 by Shogundan|